To Support Working Parents, School or No School Is Not the Question. Here’s What Is

-Now, after a summer doing double duty as employees and camp counselors, the same parents are holding out desperate hope that school will reopen, eyeing computer screens like the night before a blizzard, trying to figure out what exactly they’ll do if their child’s school pops up on the list of those that are closed.
+After a summer doing double duty as employees and camp counselors, the same parents held out desperate hope that school will reopen, eyeing computer screens like the night before a blizzard, trying to figure out what exactly they’ll do if their child’s school pops up on the list of those that are closed.

 “Our projects and clients are very demanding,” one parent told CNBC, “and we can’t do our work while acting as teachers for our twins.”